Managing a Natural Process

 For the first 100 years of the park's existence, managers believed fires had to be extinguished to preserve park resources.
 Subsequent scientific research revealed:

-The National Park Service allows lightning-ignited fires to carry out their ecological role in Yellowstone as much as is possible without risking human life and property.
-The park is required to protect human life as well as the approximately 2% of Yellowstone’s 2.2 million acres that are considered developed (e.g., roads, buildings, and other infrastructure) from the threat of fire while at the same time letting fire carry out its ecological role in the landscape as much as possible.
+The National Park Service allows lightning-ignited fires to burn in Yellowstone provided they are not a threat to human life and property.
+The park is required to protect human life as well as the approximately 2% of Yellowstone’s 2.2 million acres that are considered developed (e.g., roads, buildings, and other infrastructure) from the threat of fire while at the same time letting wildfire carry out its ecological role in the landscape as much as possible.

 Yellowstone National Park operates under the 2009 Federal Wildland Fire Policy, which continues to evolve with experience and new knowledge.
 For example, current guidelines allow firefighters to manage a natural fire for multiple objectives.
 In the past, fires were required to be categorized as “suppression” or “fire-use for resource benefit.”
 Now, firefighters can suppress one flank of a fire to protect structures and people while allowing another flank to burn to achieve natural fire benefits.